libsidplayfp/VICE-testprogs/CPU/shs/readme.txt

 shsabsy2.prg

-the second tests checks for the correct behaviour of the "unstable" part of this opcode, in particular the case that the & M+1 drops off and the stored value becomes A & X. this happens if the instruction is being interupted by sprite DMA (?: TODO: exact description, accurate timings)
+the second tests checks for the correct behaviour of the "unstable" part of this opcode, in particular the case that the & (H+1) drops off and the stored value becomes A & X. this happens if the instruction is being interupted by sprite DMA

 works in x64sc, fails in x64